00Lyun00/Charybdis-Nano-Buildlog/Buildlog/README.md

 The final product turned out a bit too bright and red than I intended, but it was acceptable so I moved on.

 ## Wiring and Electronics
+(Photo of handwired keyboard)
+I hand-wired the keyboard because I already had everything I needed to build the keyboard, and I didn't feel the need to order flexible PCBs.
+I deeply regret this decision as the inner height of the Charybdis Nano is so low that the wire could touch the metal plate and potentially cause shorts.
+Due to this reason, I strongly recommend using flexible PCBs if you were to build a Charybdis Nano yourself.
 As I have little to no knowledge about electronics, and all I am doing is guesswork based on pre-existing builds.
 This acted as a major obstacle for handwiring this keyboard as it meant I couldn't just install the firmware and had to figure out which wires were connected to which pin on the MCU.
+This is another reason why you should use flexible PCBs alongside BastardKB's Elite-C holder or splinktegrated, as everything is pre-positioned.
 So I dug up VOID's zmk folder to find out how everything had to be wired.
 (photo of row2col and row pinout and such)
 Based on -insert file name-, I found three keywords: row2col, pins, and pins.

 (photo of keyboard matrix)
 row2col : This meant electricity flowed from rows to columns for keyboard scanning.
 It is very important to know this detail, as this indicates which direction we must wire the diodes so that we ensure the electricity doesn't flow the other way around.
 Both the row pins and column pins indicated told me where each row and column must be wired to, so I just had to connect the wires accordingly.

-(photo of my pinout)
+(actual pinout photo)
+  This is my pinout, and the trackball/nice!view sck/mosi/cs pins each can be interchanged with their corresponding positions.
+Due to trial and error and miswriting pin numbers, I have resulted in the above mess, but I would rather use the pinout below for easier wiring.
+Only the VCC, GRD,

 I did the same thing with the trackball sensor, and I organized everything into this neat image file so I could just solder the wires without going through every single document.